Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 Once you have cleared your garden of thrips using a spray, release predatory insects to prevent the thrips from infesting your plants again.
 Remember, there are larvae pupating into adults in the soil which will emerge after you have sprayed.

 Check your garden daily for signs of thrips.
-Cut off and discard damaged leaves.
+Cut off and discard any damaged leaves that you see.

 If the insects have infested most of the plant, remove the entire plant and discard it.
-Make sure that you discard your plants in the garbage and not in your compost.
+Make sure that you throw away your plants in the garbage and not in your composter.
 If you discard infected plant material into your composter, you risk infecting your compost with thrips which will then be spread all over your garden when you add compost to it.

 Remove all plant waste from your garden, such as onion tops, weeds, and grass where thrips like to hide.

 Use dry mulch like wood chips, because thrips don't like the dryness.
 They prefer green mulches and plant waste which are moist.

 A colony of thrips can decimate your garden.
 Keep them under control using a mixture of beneficial insects, sprays and sanitary practices.